wgst/ml-gas-surface/docs/adaptive_sampling/high_error_structure_search.md

-save_errors = true # choose if you want to save structures with min error of v_models_error for adaptive sampling v_models_error = 0.025 # minimum error (std) of potential energy predictions made by multiple models, of the structure that will be saved for adaptive sampling models_mult = [] models_mult_paths = [] # this can be done in couple of ways, but e.g. add paths to different models here atoms_all = []
+save_errors = true # choose if you want to save structures with min error of v_models_error for adaptive sampling v_models_error = 0.025 # minimum error (std) of potential energy predictions made by multiple models, of the structure that will be saved for adaptive sampling models_mult = [] models_mult_paths = [] # this can be done in a couple of ways, but e.g. add paths to different models here atoms_all = []
 ```